cyberbotics/webots-doc/guide/using-the-pioneer-3-at-and-pioneer-3-dx-robots.md

 "WEBOTS\_MODULES\_PATH/projects/robots/pioneer/pioneer3at/controller"
 directory).

-The Pioneer 3-AT motors are RotationalMotor nodes named according to .
+The Pioneer 3-AT motors are RotationalMotor nodes named according to [this figure](using-the-pioneer-3-at-and-pioneer-3-dx-robots.md#pioneer-3-at-motor-names).
 The `wb_set_motor_position()` and `wb_set_motor_velocity()` functions allow the user to manage the rotation of the wheels.
-The sonar sensors are numbered according to .
+The sonar sensors are numbered according to [this figure](using-the-pioneer-3-at-and-pioneer-3-dx-robots.md#sonar-sensors-positions).

 %figure "Sonar sensors positions"